apache/usergrid/docs/security-and-auth/facebook-sign.md

       });
     }

-Notice that the function also returns an App Services access token, which you can use for subsequent App Services API calls.
+Notice that the function also returns an Usergrid access token, which you can use for subsequent Usergrid API calls.

-Remember to create a client for your app, which is the main entry point to the JavaScript SDK for App Services.
+Remember to create a client for your app, which is the main entry point to the JavaScript SDK for Usergrid.
 You need to do this before you can use the SDK.
 Here’s the code to create a client:

-    var client = new Apigee.Client({
+    var client = new Usergrid.Client({
         orgName:'yourorgname',
         appName:'yourappname',
         logging: true, //optional - turn on logging, off by default